For individuals in the U.S. & U.S. territories

 Appendix: Some Potential Activities for Use at Home, With Students, or With Patients

-He has published more than 35 books and 400 articles and chapters, mostly on forgiveness, humility (most recently), positive psychology, marriage, family, and religion/spirituality.
-He makes available free resources on promoting humility, forgiveness of others and oneself, and couple relationships on his website.
+He has published more than 35 books and 400 articles and chapters, mostly on forgiveness, humility, positive psychology, marriage, family, and religion/spirituality.
+He provides free online resources on promoting humility, forgiveness of others and oneself, and couple relationships on his website.

 He attributes whatever success he has experienced to the support from his wife of 46 years, Kirby, and his family, and also to the wonderful students and colleagues he has had the privilege of working with.

-Scott T. Allison, PhD, has authored numerous books, including Heroic Leadership and Heroes: What They Do & Why We Need Them.
+Scott T. Allison, PhD, has authored numerous books, including Heroic Leadership: An Influence Taxonomy of 100 Exceptional Individuals and Heroes: What They Do & Why We Need Them.
 He is a professor of psychology at the University of Richmond, where he has published extensively on heroism and leadership.
-His other books include Reel Heroes & Villains, Conceptions of Leadership, Frontiers in Spiritual Leadership, and The Handbook of Heroism and Heroic Leadership.
+His other books include Reel Heroes & Villains: Two Hero Experts Critique the Movies, Conceptions of Leadership: Enduring Ideas and Emerging Insights, Frontiers in Spiritual Leadership: Discovering the Better Angels of Our Nature, and the Handbook of Heroism and Heroic Leadership.

 He has received Richmond's Distinguished Educator Award and the Virginia Council of Higher Education's Outstanding Faculty Award.